Authfix/Blazor-Oidc/README.md

 # Sample usage

-The following snippet shows how to setup the client to send and receive messages using SignalR.
+The following snippet shows how to setup the oidc client and allow authentication.

+On the page where we want to begin the authentication process

 ```c#
 var config = new IdentityConfiguration